dliberat/yakubun/README.md

    import yakubun from 'yakubun';
 ```

+### Live Demo

+You can play around with an implementation of Yakubun that interacts with the Google Sheets API at (http://danliberatori.com/projects/yakubun)[http://danliberatori.com/projects/yakubun].

 ### Usage

 Use the `yakubun.scan(bilingualDoc, checkOptions)` function to run scans on a bilingual document.
 The results for each segment are passed along to the callback function you provide.